TRAPPIST-1c: Orbit

 The orbit of TRAPPIST-1c is very close to its host star.
-One year on this planet lasts a mere 2.42 days (58 hours), a fraction as long as that of our Solar System's innermost planet, Mercury.
+One year on the planet lasts a mere 2.42 days (58 hours), a fraction as long as that of the Solar System's innermost planet, Mercury, at 176 days.
 The planet orbits at a distance of 0.0158 AU, which is about 1.6% the distance between Earth and the Sun.
 At this proximity, TRAPPIST-1c is most likely tidally locked.
 However, due to the small size of its host star, the planet only receives about 2.1 times the sunlight as Earth (similar to Venus, at 1.9 times).
 Its orbital eccentricity is very low at 0.00654, similar to that of TRAPPIST-1b.